-Test collection
+Test collection¶

 Before HypoFuzz starts fuzzing by assigning tests to workers, it first needs to know what tests are available.
-HypoFuzz does so by running a collection step.
+HypoFuzz does so by running a test collection step.

-How HypoFuzz collects tests
+How HypoFuzz collects tests¶

-Among others, this means you can use the standard pytest -k selector to configure which tests to run, with hypothesis fuzz -- -k ....
+HypoFuzz uses pytest to collect test functions.
+Any arguments passed after hypothesis fuzz -- ... will be passed to pytest during collection.
+For example, this means you can use the standard pytest -k selector to configure which tests to run, with hypothesis fuzz -- -k ....
 See pytest’s docs on Specifying which tests to run and Conventions for Python test discovery for more details.

 Concretely, if your source layout looks like this: